WhiteLicorice/Heatsnap/README.md

 # Dataset

 We utilize the [Skyfinder](https://cs.valdosta.edu/~rpmihail/skyfinder/) dataset (~90,000 images from 53 outdoor weather cameras).
-* See the `data/` directory for extraction scripts.
+* See the `data/` directory for data structure.
 * **Note:** The dataset contains corrupt/truncated JPEGs.
-The training pipeline includes a robust `DataLoader` to handle or skip these files automatically.
+The training pipeline includes these during training for model robustness.

 # Roadmap & Status

 ### Phase 1: Data Preprocessing (Complete)